 Note.
-MMAT criteria: 1.1: Qualitative approach is appropriate to address the aim; 1.2: Qualitative data collection methods is adequate to address the aim; 1.3: Findings are adequately derived from the data; 1.4: Interpretation of results is sufficiently substantiated by the data; 1.5: There is coherence between the data sources, collection, analyses and interpretation; 2.1: Randomization is appropriately performed; 2.2: Groups are comparable at baseline; 2.3: There is complete outcome data; 2.4: The outcome assessors are blinded to the intervention provided; 2.5: Participants adhered to the assigned intervention; 3.1: Participants are representative of the target population; 3.2: Measurements used are appropriate with regard to both the outcome and intervention (or exposure); 3.3: There is complete outcome data; 3.4: There is accounted for confounders in the design and analyses; 3.5: Statistical analysis is appropriate to address the aim (note that the authors substituted the original item 3.5 ‘Intervention is administered (or exposure occurred) as intended’ with the current criterion as this was considered more appropriate for the quantitative non-randomized and non-intervention studies included in this review; 4.1: Sampling strategy is relevant to address the aim; 4.2: Sample is representative of the target population; 4.3: Measurements used are appropriate; 4.4: Risk of non-response bias is low; 4.5: Statistical analysis is appropriate to address the aim.
+MMAT criteria: 1.1: Qualitative approach is appropriate to address the aim; 1.2: Qualitative data collection methods is adequate to address the aim; 1.3: Findings are adequately derived from the data; 1.4: Interpretation of results is sufficiently substantiated by the data; 1.5: There is coherence between the data sources, collection, analyses and interpretation; 2.1: Randomization is appropriately performed; 2.2: Groups are comparable at baseline; 2.3: There is complete outcome data; 2.4: The outcome assessors are blinded to the intervention provided; 2.5: Participants adhered to the assigned intervention; 3.1: Participants are representative of the target population; 3.2: Measurements used are appropriate with regard to both the outcome and intervention (or exposure); 3.3: There is complete outcome data; 3.4: There is accounted for confounders in the design and analyses; 3.5: Statistical analysis is appropriate to address the aim (note that the authors substituted the original item 3.5 ‘Intervention is administered (or exposure occurred) as intended’ with the current criterion as this was considered more appropriate for the quantitative non-randomized and non-intervention studies included in this review); 4.1: Sampling strategy is relevant to address the aim; 4.2: Sample is representative of the target population; 4.3: Measurements used are appropriate; 4.4: Risk of non-response bias is low; 4.5: Statistical analysis is appropriate to address the aim.

 + Article met the criterion.